 The fund was offered as a call for entries and received 856 applications (1712 individuals).
 Based on our interest in random selection as an alternative tool for decision making, the 1:1FUND trialed this approach, selecting 42 applications (84 individuals) using a random number generator.
 You can read more about our research and why we decided to trial this approach in our connected Reflections and Resources below.

 We have since supported the 42 pairs to work together and undertake their proposed activities.
 At the time of writing, 26 pairs had completed an evaluation questionnaire asking them to reflect on their work and collaboration.
 The remaining projects are ongoing or delayed due to Covid.

-The evaluation of the 1:1FUND to date can be read in full here including appendices with all the blogs, commissioned text and analysis so far.
+You can also read the evaluation of the 1:1FUND to date including appendices with all the blogs, commissioned text and analysis so far.

 Kickstarting new ideas across artforms

 - 1:1FUND supported a range of collaborative activity.
 Curators, producers and artists across visual arts, live art, performance, theatre, music and poetry engaged in research, ideas generation, workshopping or skills development.

 - 81% of individuals applying were first time applicants to Jerwood Arts, increasing our reach

 - 54% of individuals applying said that the random number generator had made them ‘more’, or ‘a lot more’ interested in applying